evan-king/portable-fp/README.md

 footprint.

 As alternative to usage as a dependency, the content of `lib/portable-fp.js` can be copy-pasted directly into the project.
-That code builds two internal objects, `core` and `optional`, containing the implementations of all supported API methods.
+That code returns an object containing the implementations of all supported API methods.
+There are no interdependencies so any unused API methods can be removed, along with any internal methods unneeded by the remainder.
-The latter methods have no interdependencies and can all be removed if unused, whereas core ones can only be removed if no optional methods remain that use them.

 ## Documentation